-The second generation will be looking to build on this.
+The second generation is looking to build on this.
 For starters, although it packs a minimalistic look, the fitness band looks much classier.
-The Realme Band 2 reportedly has a 1.4 inch display, quite a bit bigger than the 0.96 that can be found on the original.
+The Realme Band 2 has a 1.4 inch (3.5 cm) display, quite a bit bigger than the 0.96 that can be found on the original.

 Essential reading: Best fitness trackers and health gadgets

-Just like the Honor Watch ES and Huawei Watch Fit, this type of design blurs the line between fitness bands and smartwatches.
+Just like the Honor Watch ES and Huawei Watch Fit, it is a type of design that blurs the line between fitness bands and smartwatches.
 This looks like its becoming a trend.

 We’re not really sure if we’re fan of the concept.
 In our mind a fitness band is for those that want something discreet on their wrist.
 For others, there are quite a few smartwatch options out there.
 But there seems to be a market for this sort of thing.

-No word yet on battery life.
-A big display is power hungry, but hopefully the sizeable body will be able to pack a large capacity battery.
-Unlike the first generation which is charged by detaching a strap and pluging the thing into a USB port, the second generation will be charged via pogo pins.
+A big display is power hungry, but Realme has managed to pack a large capacity battery.
+The 204 mAh battery will keep everything going for up to 12 days.
+Charging is done via a USB connection to magnetic PINs.
+This is unlike the first generation which is charged by detaching a strap and plugging the thing into a USB port.

-No word yet on an actual release date but if it happens this year, expect Realme Band 2 to drop before the end of October.
-The two months from end August is when most wearable brands plan their releases.
-This is to get them in ahead of the all-important holiday shopping period.
+The two months period from early September is when most wearable brands plan their releases.
+This is to get devices out ahead of the all-important holiday shopping period.
 It is very rare that we see a new fitness tracker or smartwatch between mid-November and the end of the year.